 The Loofah Patch

-Loofah are a type of gourd grown on a vine and are a member of the cucurbit family where they are grown for eating in many different countries.
+Natural loofah are a type of gourd grown on a vine and are a member of the cucurbit family where they are grown for eating in many different countries.
 Many people think that they come from the ocean like sea sponges but they are grown on land and are 100% sustainable.

 The large marrow looking fruit is very heavy so we use a solid structure to hold them up and make sure they grow nice and straight.
 The vines take up a lot of space and at peak growing time you can see the daily growth in the vine, this also means a lot of tying to ensure the tendrils can latch onto the structure.
 At the end of the season the plant starts taking all the nutrients and moisture back out of the heavy loofah and they start to dry off.
 When they become light and the skins begin to brown we harvest them.